Looking for the best walks in North London? You’ve come to the right place!

 Next to the area for fallow deer, there is a small free zoo and a butterfly house.
 Some of the many animals you can see include lemurs, South American coatis, donkeys, owls, ibis, even kookaburras.
 Perfect for children (and adults young at heart!).

 Unlike the rest of the Heath, Golders Hill Park is closed at night.
-Dogs must also be kept on a lead here.
+If you’re a dog walker, you’ll also need to keep your dog on a lead here.

 How To Get To Hampstead Heath